fatteneder/SVGMakie.jl/README.md

   all points that are visible from the current projection.
-  This could be done by generating one big raster image with all zeros (transparent) pixels, then traverse the meshes in reverse z depth (back to front) and merge the `color_matrix` with the one of the current layer, where the latter's values are priotized.
+  This could be done by generating one big raster image with all zeros (transparent) pixels, then traverse the meshes in reverse z depth (back to front) and merge the `color_matrix` with the one of the current layer, where the latter's values are prioritized.
+  To get straight edges we fill currently the `color_matrix` also outside the triangle region and latter clip it in the SVG.
+For this approach I think we would have to already 'clip' the `color_matrix` before we merge them.
+But I fear that this might introduce zig-zag edges again.
+  To fix the latter we could try to artificially extend the 'clipped' `color_matrix` by just duplicating the colors at the edges so that we have a fully colored area that we can clip again in `SVG`.
+This leaves the problem of finding a non-trivial clipping path.
-  These optimizations will also effect performance/quality `Surface, MeshScatter`.
+  All these optimizations will also effect performance/quality `Surface, MeshScatter`.

 # Resources